TautvydasJav/reservationApp/README.md

 Jetbrains IntelliJ IDEA Ultimate.

 ### Users
-For now there are 4 hard-coded Users.
+For now there are 4 hard-coded users and 2 roles.
 3 'SPECIALIST' and one 'DEPARTMENT'.
 Users have many to many relationship with Roles and could have more than one.
 ```
     "username":"specialist1","password":"123",